Bash-it/bash-it/CONTRIBUTING.md

 ## Themes

-* When adding a new theme, please include a screenshot and a short description about what makes this theme unique in the Pull Request.
+* When adding a new theme, please include a screenshot and a short description about what makes this theme unique in the Pull Request's description field.
+Please do not add theme screenshots to the repo itself, as they will add unnecessary bloat to the repo.
+The project's Wiki has a _Themes_ page where you can add a screenshot if you want.
 * Ideally, each theme's folder should contain a `README.md` file describing the theme and its configuration options.